Faculty/Staff Referral Guide

 Encourage the student to visit the Campus Health Center.

 Talk with the student directly.
-Decipher if they are struggling to understand the content or if something else if impacting their learning.
+Decipher if they are struggling to understand the content or need support around academic strategies, like time management.

 Encourage the student to seek out services through our the various GVSU academic resource centers.